Stove: Coal-burning

 The most common stove for heating in the industrial world for almost a century and a half was the coal stove that burned coal.
 Coal stoves came in all sizes and shapes and different operating principles.
 Coal burns at a much higher temperature than wood, and coal stoves must be constructed to resist the high heat levels.
 A coal stove can burn either wood or coal, but a wood stove might not burn coal unless a grate is supplied.
 The grate may be removable or an "extra".

 This is because coal stoves are fitted with a grate so allowing part of the combustion air to be admitted below the fire.
 The proportion of air admitted above/below the fire depends on the type of coal.
 Brown coal and lignites evolve more combustible gases than say anthracite and so need more air above the fire.
 The ratio of air above/below the fire must be carefully adjusted to enable complete combustion.

 Coal, particularly anthracite coal, became a popular option during the 1800s in the United States because it burned at a high heat while also producing little soot.
 By 1860, as much as 90% of United States homes used anthracite coal as a solution for the fuel crisis that the United States faced.
 One major issue with the use of coal burning stoves in the 1800s was limitations of storing the material over time.
 A division between the wealthy and poor in using coal stoves was that many poor families could not afford to store the volumes of coal needed to heat homes for long periods of time.
 Therefore, while wealthy families could store large amounts of coal in cellars, poorer families often had to purchase coal in smaller quantities.
 Therefore, difficulties surrounding the storage of coal helped push the use and development of gas stoves.

+Anthracite stoves such as the Pither stove were gravity fed and could burn for days.

 Gas

 Gas stoves were first introduced by Moravian Zachaus Winzler in 1802.
 Today, according to the US Energy Information Administration, 35% of American households use gas stoves.
 They are chosen as they offer better temperature control, durability, low cost, and speed of heating.
-Gas-powered stoves are criticized for environmental concerns with methane leaks and the usage of natural gas, the danger of carbon monoxide release, and difficulty in cleaning.
+In June 2023, Stanford researchers found combustion from gas stoves can raise indoor levels of benzene, a potent carcinogen linked to a higher risk of blood cell cancers.
+Gas-powered stoves are criticized for environmental concerns with methane emission and the usage of natural gas, the danger of carbon monoxide release, and difficulty in cleaning.
+For example, a January 2022 Stanford-led study reveals that the methane leaking from gas-burning stoves has a climate impact comparable to the carbon dioxide emissions from about 500,000 gasoline-powered cars.